XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 2. It calculates the precise timeout period from timestamps
 3. It records metrics for the missed round and timeout period
 4. It generates alerts only when thresholds are exceeded
+5. It updates the miner performance statistics to reflect missed rounds

 ### Real-time Monitoring